Adrian Lam

 He was the head coach of Papua New Guinea between 2007 and 2012.
-He was assistant coach for Austraila in the 2022 RL World Cup.
+He was assistant coach for Australia in the 2021 World Cup.

 Background

 Lam was born 25 August 1970 in Rabaul, Papua New Guinea.
 His mother was from Liverpool and migrated to Australia as a child.
-She met Lam's father, a Chinese-Papua New Guinean, in Rabaul.
+She met Lam's father, a Chinese / Papua New Guinean, in Rabaul.
 The family moved to Brisbane in the Australian state of Queensland when Lam was seven.

 Playing career

 Lam had a fertile career with 14 State of Origin football matches for Queensland, including a man-of-the-match performance in the third game of the 1995 series.
 He made his Test début for Papua New Guinea in 1994 and went on to win 11 caps, scoring 3 tries and kicking 1 field goal.
 In 1996, he captained the 'Papua New Guinea National Rugby League Team' against Australia.
 In 1997, he captained the 'Rest of the World' team against Australia.
 He captained the Kumuls to the quarter finals in the 2000 Rugby League World Cup.
 He played at halfback for the Sydney Roosters in their 2000 NRL Grand Final defeat by the Brisbane Broncos.

 He played a total of 146 club games for the Sydney Roosters, scoring 42 tries and kicking 6 field goals, as well as 119 first team games for Wigan Warriors, scoring 44 tries, kicking 1 goal and 10 field goals, including a try in their 2001 Super League Grand Final defeat by the Bradford Bulls.

 Lam is one of only a few players to have played State of Origin for Queensland and for a country other than Australia.
 He is also the only player to be captain of a Queensland side and captain of a national team other than Australia.
-The reason he was allowed to do this was that due to the Super League war, Queensland were in need of a half-back due to the fact regular half-back Allan Langer had signed with Super League.